-5 key takeaways from Biden’s $2 trillion infrastructure plan
+Analysis | 5 key takeaways from Biden’s $2 trillion infrastructure plan

 As Biden makes his opening pitch for his infrastructure plan, here are the key takeaways.

-The American Society of Civil Engineers gives the U.S. a “C-” grade for infrastructure, noting that nearly four out of every 10 bridges are more than a half century old and a water main ruptures every two minutes.
+The American Society of Civil Engineers gives the U.S. a “C-” grade for infrastructure, noting that nearly 4 out of every 10 bridges are more than a half-century old and that a water main ruptures every two minutes.
 In most communities across the nation, people can quickly point to roads, bridges, pipes, ports and airports that look dated — and dangerous.

 And then there’s the lack of reliable Internet in parts of the nation.
-The consequences of not having adequate high-speed Internet have been on display during the pandemic as low-income students dropped out of school and university, because they didn’t have sufficient Internet access to attend online classes.
+The consequences of not having adequate high-speed Internet have been on display during the pandemic, as low-income students dropped out of school and university because they didn’t have sufficient Internet access to attend online classes.

 The White House is pitching this as a jobs plan and a way for the United States to keep up with other nations that are investing heavily in all different types of infrastructure, especially China.

 About half of Biden’s plan goes toward traditional infrastructure.
-He calls for about $620 billion for the roads, ports and bridges.
-There’s another $111 billion to replace antiquated lead pipes to make drinking water safer.
-And another roughly $100 billion to bring high-speed Internet to all Americans.
+He calls for about $620 billion for roads, ports and bridges, including about $100 billion to bring high-speed Internet to all Americans.
+There’s another $111 billion to replace antiquated lead pipes and make drinking water safer, and $100 billion for retraining so workers can get higher-skilled jobs.

 The other half of the bill makes investments to reduce climate change and modernize schools, manufacturing hubs and eldercare facilities.
 The White House argues these should also be viewed as critical infrastructure, but others see them as partisan Democratic priorities.
 This second $1 trillion in spending is where much of the debate is going to center.
 Biden will have to chose, as he did on the stimulus package, whether to take some of this other spending out to try to win GOP votes, or to stick to his plan and pass the bill with only Democratic votes.

-For example, the proposal calls for $400 billion for housing for the elderly and disabled, more than $200 billion to upgrade public housing and low-come homes, and $100 billion for retrofitting schools.
-Then there’s a big investment in clean energy and climate change research and $50 billion for U.S. semiconductor manufacturing.
-Biden also wants to include the Protecting the Right to Organize Act, or the PRO Act, that would make it easier for workers to organize unions.
+For example, the proposal calls for $400 billion for housing for the elderly and disabled, more than $200 billion to upgrade public housing, low-income homes and $100 billion to retrofit schools.
+There’s also $300 billion to revive U.S. manufacturing, including a big investment in clean energy and climate change research and $50 billion for U.S. semiconductor manufacturing.
+Biden also wants to include the Protecting the Right to Organize Act that would make it easier for workers to organize unions.

 To fund his more than $2 trillion plan, Biden is asking companies to pay up.
 Trump enacted the largest corporate tax rate cut in U.S. history, slashing the business tax rate from 35 percent to 21 percent.
 Biden wants to increase it to 28 percent.
 The plan also calls for ensuring companies pay at least some taxes by imposing a 15 percent minimum tax on income and by taxing some foreign income of large global corporations to discourage them from moving operations overseas to tax havens.

 Classic economic theory says that a tax increase will have some negative effects such as less investment or hiring.
-But many Democratic economists say the positives far outweigh the negatives, and that companies can handle this new level of taxation.
+But many Democratic economists say the positives far outweigh the negatives and that companies can handle this new level of taxation.
 They point out this is a major investment that will make business easier in the United States.

-But business groups like the U.S. Chamber of Commerce are already pushing back, saying this could make it harder for U.S. companies to compete with foreign ones that have lower tax rates and that these major upgrades should be paid for by a wider group of the people who use them — such as by tolls on roads or raising the gas tax.
+But business groups such as the U.S. Chamber of Commerce are already pushing back, saying this could make it harder for U.S. companies to compete with foreign ones that have lower tax rates.
+They say these major upgrades should be paid for by a wider group of the people who use them, such as by tolls on roads or raising the gas tax.

-The White House is already getting criticized for portraying this as a plan that is “paid for” by tax increases when the numbers don’t actually add up.
+The White House is already getting criticized for portraying this as a plan that is “paid for” by tax increases, when the numbers don’t actually add up.

 The proposal calls for about $2.3 trillion in spending over eight years, yet it would take 15 years for the proposed tax increases to generate that amount of money.
 That’s not how budgeting normally works.